Dataset Distillation with Infinitely Wide Convolutional Networks: Conclusion

 \section{Conclusion}

 We performed an extensive study of dataset distillation using the KIP and LS algorithms applied to convolutional architectures, obtaining SOTA results on a variety of image classification datasets.
-In some cases, our learned datasets were more effective than a natural dataset one hundred times larger in size.
-There are many interesting future directions to our work:
+In some cases, our learned datasets were more effective than a natural dataset two orders of magnitude larger in size.
+There are many interesting followup directions and questions from our work:

-First, the understanding of how various resources (e.g. data, parameter count, compute) scale when optimizing for neural network performance has received significant attention as machine learning models continue to stretch computational limits \citep{DBLP:journals/corr/abs-1712-00409, kaplan2020scaling}.
+First, integrating efficient kernel-approximation methods into our algorithms, such as those of~\citet{zandieh2021scaling}, will reduce computational burden and enable scaling up to larger datasets.
+In this direction, the understanding of how various resources (e.g. data, parameter count, compute) scale when optimizing for neural network performance has received significant attention as machine learning models continue to stretch computational limits \citep{DBLP:journals/corr/abs-1712-00409, rosenfeld2020a, kaplan2020scaling, bahri2021explaining}.
 Developing our understanding of how to harness smaller, yet more useful representations data would aid in such endeavors.
 In particular, it would be especially interesting to explore how well datasets can be compressed as they scale up in size.

 Second, LS and KIP with label learning shows that optimizing labels is a very powerful tool for dataset distillation.
-On the other hand, the strategy of optimizing labels appears to be under-explored, as there are relatively few representations of labels that are commonly used in practice (typically one-hot labels or some mild softening of them).
-The labels we obtain are quite far away from standard, interpretable labels and we feel their effectiveness deserves further study.
+The labels we obtain are quite far away from standard, interpretable labels and we feel their effectiveness suggests that understanding of how to optimally label data warrants further study.

-Third, the use of regularized ZCA preprocessing greatly enhances performance, both for KRR and neural network transfer.
-This contrasts with standard preprocessing, in which the neural network transfer often incurs a much larger drop in performance.
-This indicates that there is a nontrivial relationship between features that are performant for kernels and those that are performant for neural networks, one that does not readily arise out of the infinite-width correspondence.

-To perform our experiments, we developed a novel, distributed metalearning framework that leverages hundreds of GPUs per training run.
-Given the enormous compute scale of such experiments, we released our learned datasets as a benefit to the research community.\footnote{\url{https://github.com/google-research/google-research/tree/master/kip}}
+Finally, the novel features obtained by our learned datasets, and those of dataset distillation methods in general, may reveal insights into interpretability and the nature of sample-efficient representations.
+For instance, observe the \texttt{bee} and \texttt{bicycle} images in Figure \ref{fig:before_and_after_train_cifar100}: the \texttt{bee} class distills into what appears to be spurious visual features (e.g. pollen), while the \texttt{bicycle} class distills to the essential contours of a typical bicycle.
+Additional analyses and explorations of this type could offer insights into the perennial question of how neural networks learn and generalize.